w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

-* apply appropriate color contrast for complex images
+* apply appropriate contrast ratio for complex images
 * evaluate the use of complex images
 * select other ways to present the information contained in complex images, for example using tables, simpler images, and plain text
 * determine if and how complex images are operated using input devices, including mouse, keyboard, touch, and voice